- next.js

 After years of using platforms like TrustedHousesitters and Nomador, we got frustrated with the direction these platforms were heading:

-- No real vetting — platforms take minimal action even when theft or pet neglect is reported
+- Trust and safety neglected — no real vetting, broken review systems where false reviews can't be removed, and minimal action taken even when theft or pet neglect is reported

 Something that started as community-focused became over-commercialised.
 We thought we could do better.